-- 🛞 4D hot air
+\bigotimes 4D hot air Top/bottom heating

-- Top/bottom heating

-- Hot air grilling

-- Grill, large area

-- Grill, small area

-- 1. Press the menu button.
-The operating modes menu opens.

-- Select the "Microwave combination" operating mode.
-A type of heating, temperature, microwave output setting and cooking time are suggested.

-- 3. Touch the appropriate field and use the rotary selector to set the required values.

-- 4. Press the Start/Stop button to start.
+- Hot air grilling - 🗂 Grill, large area - Grill, small area - 1.
+Press the menu button.
+The operating modes menu opens. - Select the "Microwave combination" field.
+A type of heating, temperature, microwave output setting and cooking time are suggested. - 3.
+Touch the appropriate field and use the rotary selector to set the required values. - 4.
+Press the Start/Stop button to start.
 The cooking time starts counting down.

-You can change the values.
-Pause the oven by pressing the Start/Stop button.
-Touch the appropriate microwave field and use the rotary selector to change the cooking time.
-Press the Start/Stop button to restart.
+You can change the values at any time.
+To do so, touch the appropriate field and use the rotary selector to change the values.

-An audible signal sounds.
-The cooking compartment stops heating. $|\rightarrow| 0$ min 00 s appears on the display and "Finished" appears in the status bar.
-You can cancel the audible signal before it has finished by pressing the \bigcirc button.
+A signal sounds.
+The microwave operation has finished. $| \rightarrow | 0 \text{ min } 00 \text{ s} appears in the display end "Finished"$ appears in the status bar.
+You can cancel the audible $signal before it has finished by pressing the <math>\bigcirc$ button.
+If you want to set a microwave output setting again, touch the appropriate field and enter a cooking time.
+The operation starts again.